-Signing indicates that we l have read, discussed d and understand the a 8th grade classes at SMS .
-We agreed with the preference es that have been ma arked on this paper.
+Signing indicates that we have read, discussed and understand the 8th grade classes at SMS.
+We agreed with the preferences that have been marked on this paper.
+We understand that, although our elective choices will be prioritized, they can not be guaranteed.

 STUDENT SIGNATURE:

 PARENT SIGNATURE:

 Date:

-RETURN THIS FORM BY: THURSDAY, MAY 4
+RETURN THIS FORM BY: FRIDAY, APRIL 19

 Questions: Ashleigh Martin Surline Middle School Counselor 989-343-2145 martina2@wbrc.k12.mi.us